Himani03/Smart-Attendance-Syatem/README.md

 # Smart-Attendance-Syatem
-Taking smart attendance through facial recognition
+This repository will take smart attendance using facial recognition with high accuracy.
+After detecting the face, it creates the database with exact time and name.
+Then it saves the datasheet with particular date as name.